cli/cli/.github/ISSUE_TEMPLATE/submit-a-request.md

 ---
-name: "\U00002B50 Submit a request or solve a problem"
+name: "\U00002B50 Submit a request"
-about: Surface a problem that you think should be solved
+about: Surface a feature or problem that you think should be solved

 ---